 Culver City’s Platform is clearly where it’s at, because the development also plays host to the carnivore’s paradise that is The Cannibal.
 The NYC transplant is a two-for-one deal the butcher shop is casual with excellent made-to-order sandwiches, and the restaurant side is where you go to throw down on some charcuterie, steak tartare, and maybe a General Tso’s pig’s head - yes, you should order it.

 It comes as no surprise then that the opening of a second Wexler’s in the heart of Santa Monica has locals pretty damn excited.
 Staying faithful to the Grand Central Market original, there are bagels, lox, pastrami, and egg salad, with a mix of counter seating and tables.
-What’s different?
-Slightly earlier hours, specially-roasted coffee, smoked trout, matzoh ball soup, and some very tasty babka.
 It’s also far enough from the Promenade to not be a total death trap - which wouldn’t stop us from visiting anyway.

-With several high-profile (and very delicious) DTLA taco spots now open, it’s not easy to choose these days, but our favorite is definitely Sonoratown.
-This tiny, order-at-the-counter taco spot is bit removed from the main downtown hustle, but it’s worth the extra few blocks walk.
-All the tortillas are made in house and the carne asada is phenomenal.
+With several excellent DTLA taco spots now open, it’s not easy to pick just one, but our favorite is definitely Sonoratown.
+This tiny, order-at-the-counter taco spot is a bit removed from the main downtown hustle, but it’s worth the extra few blocks walk.
+All the tortillas are made in-house and the carne asada is phenomenal.
 And it’s just nice to know $2 tacos still exist.

 Nashville hot chicken food truck turned LA food cult Howlin Ray’s brick and mortar is open in Chinatown’s Far East Plaza and it’s an all-out blockbuster.
 But you’ve been warned: open only from 11pm-4pm daily, you’ll be greeted with an hour-long wait no matter when you go.
 That said, we would wait two.
 Everything about this place works, and despite the wait, it’s exceptionally well-run.
 As for the chicken?
 Incredible.
 Order it dark or white (or in a sandwich), pick your heat level, and enter into fried chicken nirvana.